19x19/Baduk/README.md

 ## For Developers

 It's important to note that Baduk updates to origin/master every midnight.
 As a result, we're no longer allowed pushes to master unless you are an admin.
-If you're not, please submit a pull request.
+If you're not, submit a pull request.

-If you want to submit an issue, please use a prefix of FEATURE, BUG, EFFICIENCY, or SECURITY.
+If you'd like to submit an issue, use one of the labels provided.